Toi Ohomai Institute of Technology Limited is a subsidiary of New Zealand Institute of Skills and Technology (NZIST), and a limited liability company.

 How to pronounce Toi Ohomai:

-The International Student Barometer (ISB) is an online, semi-standardised survey questionnaire designed by i-graduate and used by over 1,400 institutions in 28 countries around the world.
+The International Student Barometer (ISB) is an online, semi-standardised survey questionnaire designed by i-graduate.